yinhuiyang/hzw-Star-Office-UI/README.en.md

 ## 🖥 Desktop Pet Mode (Optional)

-The `desktop-pet/` directory contains a **Tauri**-based desktop wrapper that turns the pixel office into a transparent desktop widget.
+The `desktop-pet/` directory contains a **Electron**-based desktop wrapper that turns the pixel office into a transparent desktop widget.

 ```bash
 cd desktop-pet